Our roles in regulation

 We do not promote organ donation.
 That is the role of NHS Blood and Transplant.
 We license establishments, and do not regulate individual clinicians or healthcare professionals.

 Human bodies and body parts may be put on public display, in exhibitions and museums.
-In the UK, any person wanting to donate their body for display must give their consent while still alive.
+In the UK, any person wanting to donate their body for display must give their consent when they are alive.
 We provide assurance to the public that bodies or tissue from the deceased that are displayed to the public are handled with care and treated with respect.
 Any organisation involved in public display must be licensed by the HTA, unless the remains come from people who died more than 100 years ago.
 The HTA does not license the display of photographic or electronic images.

 We license organisations for removal and storage for research in England, Wales and Northern Ireland.
 Our licensing role in research is limited to licensing premises - such as tissue and brain banks - storing tissue from the living and deceased.
 We also license establishments - including post mortem establishments - where tissue is removed from the deceased for research.

 We do not license the ‘use’ of tissue for research or approve individual research projects or clinical trials.
 Neither do we have a role in the ethical approval of research.
-We do, however, work in partnership with other organisations to ensure that the regulatory environment is easy for researchers to navigate and understand.
+We do, however, work in partnership with other organisations to ensure that the regulatory environment is as easy as possible for researchers to navigate and understand.

 Although the Act requires that removal of tissue from the deceased for research is licensed, its storage can be exempt from licensing.
-A lot of tissue stored for research is automatically exempted from licensing and consent requirements, because it comes from living people and there is project-specific approval from a recognised Research Ethics Committee.
+A lot of tissue stored for research is automatically exempted from licensing and consent requirements because it comes from living people and there is project-specific approval from a recognised Research Ethics Committee.